ssciwr/ssc-resources-hub/docs/community/contribute-codebase.md

 ## Finding an issue to contribute to

-If you are brand new to omnicache or open-source development, we recommend searching the GitHub "Issues" tab to find issues that interest you.
+If you are brand new to ssc-resource-hub or open-source development, we recommend searching the GitHub "Issues" tab to find issues that interest you.
 Unassigned issues labeled `Docs` and `good first` are typically good for newer contributors.